bluenote10/NimData/README.md

 ### Type-safe schema parsing

 At this stage, `dfRawText`'s data type is a plain `DataFrame[string]`.
+It also doesn't have any column headers, and the first field isn't a proper index, but rather contains [string literals](https://nim-lang.org/docs/manual.html#lexical-analysis-generalized-raw-string-literals).
 Let's transform our dataframe into something more useful for analysis:

 ```nim
 const schema = [